nick-ve/ncfs/README.md

 The proper "NCFS environment" may be obtained automatically by invoking the following scripts which are provided in this "ncfs" top directory :

-ncfs.bat : To initialise the proper "NCFS environment" for Windows ncfs.sh  : To initialise the proper "NCFS environment" for bash shells
+ncfs.bat : To initialise the proper "NCFS environment" for Windows. ncfs.sh  : To initialise the proper "NCFS environment" for bash shells.

 Note that after invokation of one of the above "environment setting scripts", the command prompt should be "ncfs>" to indicate that the environment has been set correctly.